Wi-Fi Calling frequently asked questions

 Will my modem work with Wi-Fi Calling?

-Yes - if it’s less than 4 yI make a Wi-Fi call when lots of pears old and you’re using a Telstra Gateway modem, Wi-Fi Calling will work.
+Yes - if it’s less than 4 years old and you’re using a Telstra Gateway modem, Wi-Fi Calling will work.

 It may still work if you’ve purchased it from another Internet Service Provider, from a store, or if it’s more than 4 years old.